axtension/contentgate-samples/README.md

-﻿# AXtension® Content Gate Samples
+﻿# Axtension® Content Gate Samples
-This repository contains sample applications for external use of the AXtension® Content Gate client SDK using the REST endpoints provided by AXtension® Content Gate.
+This repository contains sample applications for external use of the Axtension® Content Gate client SDK using the REST endpoints provided by Axtension® Content Gate.

 ## How to run this sample
 To run this sample: